unmaya/Girder/README.md

 Girder is a simple yet versatile grid designed for small to medium projects.
 Its best suited for building with <a href="http://sass-lang.com/">Sass</a>, a fantastic pre-processor.
 It builds flexible layouts divided into logical sections and uses silent classes (placeholders) to structure content in HTML; this keeps your Markup free of excess presentational (often meaningless) classes like "unit_1of4", "small-2", "grid4".

 **Example?**
-You can write HTML with custom classes of your choosing to target elements or use the cascade:
+You can write HTML with your own custom classes to target elements or use the cascade:
 ```HTML
 <main class="content row">
 	<article> My main column covers two thirds of the page. </article>